 If a company were to enter into a contract with the Government of Morocco to buy the natural resources of the Western Sahara, that contract would be per se illegal under international law.
 Notably, it would be just as illegal for the company to source those natural resources from Morocco, without establishing a physical presence in Africa, as it would be for the company to directly harvest the resources in the territory without the consent of the Saharawi.

 In assessing any business activity related to the Western Sahara, companies should give careful consideration to the U.N.
 Guiding Principles on Business and Human Rights (UNGPs) — the primary international framework setting corporate responsibilities for respecting human rights.
-The UNGPs make clear that companies have an obligation to avoid committing or contributing to human rights violations, and call upon businesses to conduct robust due diligence to prevent potential harms to rights-holders.
+The UNGPs make clear that the activities of companies should not be materially associated with human rights violations, and call upon businesses to conduct robust due diligence to prevent potential harms to rights-holders.

 The UNGPs framework sets criteria for determining the relationship between corporate activities and human rights harms as well as the human rights risks associated with such activities.
 Based on these criteria, any company that sources from Moroccan-occupied Western Sahara would face significant reputational risks and could also face legal challenges if their operations cause, contribute, or can be linked to human rights violations in the territory.